What is SIEM? 6 SIEM Tools and 10 Core Features (2026 Guide)

 5. Elastic Security (Elastic SIEM)

-Best For: Mid-sized organizations with strong technical teams; companies seeking open-source flexibility
+Best For: Mid-sized teams with strong engineering.
+Anyone wanting open-source flexibility.

 6. Palo Alto Networks Cortex XSIAM